Modeling and Testing for Joint Association Using a Genetic Random Field Model: Simulation Studies

-In the first set of simulations, data are simulated under different levels of LD effect.
-For each Monte Carlo data set, genotypes for $p=10$ loci are simulated for $n=100$ subjects.
-To simulate the LD effect, the haplotype is simulated one by one for each locus with the minor allele frequency 0.3 and the haplotypes of each adjacent pair of alleles are correlated with a correlation coefficient $\rho$ with $\rho=0, 0.1, 0.2, \ldots, 0.9$ respectively for each scenario.
-Genotypes are then generated by summing up two haplotype vectors.
-This way, all the loci are positively correlated with others in the loci set.
-The response variable is generated according to the following model
+In the second set of simulations, we evaluated power under scenarios varying in LD, interaction effects, or the proportions of causal SNPs, setting $p=20$ and $n=500$.
+To simulate LD, the $20$ loci were evenly divided into two regions.
+For each region, the haplotype allele was simulated one by one with MAF $0.2$ and correlation coefficient ($\rho$) between adjacent pair of alleles equal to 0, 0.2, 0.4, 0.8 respectively for each scenario.
+Genotypes were then generated by summing up two haplotype vectors.
+This way, all the loci are positively correlated with others in the same region.
+Responses were generated according to

-$a=0$ or 0.5.
-That is, when $a=0.5$, the 5th variant is associated with the trait.
+That is, variants 5 and 15, belonging to different LD regions, are associated with the trait.

-In the second set of simulations, data are generated such that complex interaction effect exists.
-For each Monte Carlo data set, we take $p=10$, $n=100$, the minor allele frequency=0.3, and the LD parameter $\rho=0.4$.
-Two distributions are considered.
-In the normal distribution case, the response is related to variants according to the following model,
+To generate data with complex interactions, we set MAF $0.2$, and the LD parameter $\rho=0.4$.
+Data were generated such that two-way interactions exist between $K$ ($K=1, 2, 3$ or 4) pairs of alleles, with alleles in each pair belonging to the two different LD regions as described above.
+Responses were then generated according to the following model,

-and $b$ is set to 0, 0.01, 0.02, $\ldots$, 0.1, respectively, in each scenario.
-In the exponential distribution case, responses are generated as exponential random variables with rate $\lambda=b\sum_{k=1}^9 G_{i1} G_{ik+1}$ with $b$ equal to $0, 0.02,0.04, \ldots$, 0.2, respectively.
-We see that these models contain only interactions but not main effect of each locus.
+We see that these models contain only interactions but no main effect of each locus.

+To examine the effect of causal proportion, we set MAF $0.2$ and $\rho=0.4$.
+For each MC data set, $K$ causal SNPs were randomly selected with $K=1, 2, 3,$ or 4, each corresponding to 5\%, 10\%, 15\% and 20\% causal SNPs.
+Responses were then generated according to